 You can find Spotify nearly everywhere, including iOS, Android, Amazon devices, Samsung devices, Roku, PlayStation, Sonos, on the web, and more.

 First introduced in Sweden in 2006, the Spotify Premium service is available in all corners of the world, including most of Europe, the Americas, and parts of Asia.

 Spotify Premium is available for $9.99/month for an individual subscription and $14.99/month for a family plan.
 Students can purchase a subscription for $4.99/month.
 New subscribers can try Spotify Premium free for 30 days.

 Which Music Streaming Service Is Best?

-In general terms, Amazon Music Unlimited, Apple Music, and Spotify Premium offer the same underlying features, on-demand music and the ability to download songs for offline listening.
+In general terms, Amazon Music Unlimited, Apple Music, and Spotify Premium offer the same underlying features.
+These include on-demand music and the ability to download songs for offline listening.
 From there, each provides unique extras worth considering.

-Amazon Music Unlimited is a great choice for Amazon Prime subscribers because of the extra discount it provides.
+Amazon Music Unlimited is an excellent choice for Amazon Prime subscribers because of the extra discount it provides.
 Hardcore Amazon Alexa users can also benefit from selecting this service.

 By contrast, if your world revolves around Apple products, Apple Music is probably the one for you.
 One of the most significant advantages of going this route is that Apple Music automatically merges your streaming content with what you’ve purchased from iTunes.
 This feature is a big deal if you’re looking to expand your current library across multiple devices.

 Spotify Premium, meanwhile, is the best service for music discovery.
 This fact is an important point to consider if you’re the type of person that appreciates finding new music and artists.

 As you can see, all three premium music streaming services have their advantages.
 You should pick the best music streaming service for you.
 Our advice: take advantage of the free trials to determine which service is right for you!